estefanozarate/LockShield/README.md

 2. If storing a new user ID, enter the name of the website and your username.
 A secure password will be generated for you.
 3. If retrieving a stored user ID, enter the name of the website you want to access, and your decrypted username and password will be displayed.

-Enjoy the secure password management provided by LockShield!
+[+] Enjoy the secure password management provided by LockShield!!!